Study Design

 Open-ended tasks are when you prompt the participant to do something but without a specific end-goal in mind.
-A basic example is to ask participants to explore the site and try things that interest them.
-You could also give them a little direction, but still keeping it open-ended.
+A basic evaluative research example is to ask participants to explore a website and try things that interest them.
+You may give them a little direction, but still keeping it open-ended.
 For example, you could have people explore but ask them to keep it related to a specific topic.
 Open-ended approaches are useful for getting a sense of what’s engaging or interesting to people.
-It can also be a good way to start a test and let people get more comfortable with your site or prototype before asking them to try some goal-oriented tasks.
+It can also be a good way to start a test and let people get more comfortable with a site or prototype before asking them to try some goal-oriented tasks.

 # Don't Lead Participants

 A good task prompt is one that doesn't lead the participant.
-Take some time to absorb this idea.
 Not leading means you're not putting words into people's mouths.
 Let them tell you what they think.
 Don't tell them what they should think.
 It's a baseline research skill.
 This is also one of the most powerful things about open-ended tasks: you're willing to let the chips fall where they may, and in so doing, you're likely to discover something new.